 If the Permit Holder becomes bankrupt, insolvent or has a receiving order made against it or is wound up or otherwise ceases to function or carries on its business under a receiver for the benefit of creditors the Ministers may either:

-Terminate this Access arrangement forthwith by notice in writing to the Permit holder or to the receiver or liquidator or to any person in whom the Access arrangement may become vested; or
+Terminate this Access Arrangement forthwith by notice in writing to the Permit holder or to the receiver or liquidator or to any person in whom the Access Arrangement may become vested; or

-Give such receiver or liquidator or other person the option of continuing the Access arrangement subject to the provision of a guarantee by one or more guarantors of any bond given, on terms acceptable to the Ministers for the due and faithful performance of the Access arrangement up to an amount to be determined by the Ministers.
+Give such receiver or liquidator or other person the option of continuing the Access Arrangement subject to the provision of a guarantee by one or more guarantors of any bond given, on terms acceptable to the Ministers for the due and faithful performance of the Access Arrangement up to an amount to be determined by the Ministers.

-Any notice under Condition 39 does not release the Permit holder from liability in respect of any breach of this Access arrangement prior to the termination of the Access arrangement or which survive termination.
+Any notice under Condition 40 does not release the Permit holder from liability in respect of any breach of this Access Arrangement prior to the termination of the Access Arrangement or which survive termination.

 TERM

-The term of this Access arrangement will be from DD/MM/YYYY [date of decision] until 8 April 2060 or any earlier date that may be set for the expiry of Mining Permit 60541.
+The term of this Access Arrangement will be from the date of commencement in accordance with Schedule 11, clause 12 of the Fast-track Approvals Act 2024until 8 April 2060 or any earlier date that may be set for the expiry of Mining Permit 60541.

 TERMINATION

 If the Permit holder is in breach, or fails to observe any of the conditions contained herein or the requirements of any Annual Work Programme, the Ministers will give written notice to the Permit holder specifying the default and requiring it to be remedied within 21 consecutive days.
-If the Permit holder fails to comply with such notice, then the Ministers may by notice in writing terminate this Access arrangement.
+If the Permit holder fails to comply with such notice, then the Ministers may by notice in writing terminate this Access Arrangement.

-Notwithstanding Condition 34, termination of this Access arrangement will not release the Permit holder from liability in respect of any breach of this Access arrangement.

-Upon termination or expiry of this Access arrangement the Ministers will not be liable to pay any compensation to the Permit holder whatsoever for any buildings, structures or improvements erected by the Permit holder.
+Upon termination or expiry of this Access Arrangement the Ministers will not be liable to pay any compensation to the Permit holder whatsoever for any buildings, structures or improvements erected by the Permit holder.
 If requested by the Manager and on completion of the Activities the Permit holder will remove all such buildings and structures and improvements.
 The Permit holder will repair at its own expense all damage which may have been done by such removal and will leave the Land in a clean and tidy condition for restoration as set out in the second schedule of this Access Arrangement.
 If the Permit holder fails to remove any buildings within a reasonable time of the request, the Minister of Conservation may undertake this work and recover the costs from the Permit holder or from the bond referred to in Condition 21.

-The Permit holder is responsible for the acts and omissions of its employees, contractors, agents, clients and invitees {excluding other members of the public accessing the Land).
-The Permit holder is liable under the Access arrangement for any breaches of the terms of the Access arrangement by its employees, contractors, agents, clients and invitees (excluding other members of the public accessing the Land), as if the breach had been committed by the Permit holder.
+The Permit holder is responsible for the acts and omissions of its employees, contractors, agents, clients and invitees (excluding other members of the public accessing the Land).
+The Permit holder is liable under the Access Arrangement for any breaches of the terms of the Access Arrangement by its employees, contractors, agents, clients and invitees (excluding other members of the public accessing the Land), as if the breach had been committed by the Permit holder.

 MISCELLANEOUS